Colleges by Location

 Non-Need Based

 Institutional non-need-based scholarships or grants were given to 192 students overall (including freshmen) at Montana State University in 2025.
-Institutional help in the form of non-need-based scholarships or grants was given to 92 full-time freshmen.
-The total amount of non-need-based institutional scholarships/grants was $4,675,592.
+92 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
+The total amount of institutional scholarships and awards that were not based on financial need was $4,675,592.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $3,846,017 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).

 Majors